 By the power of the Holy Ghost we may know the truth of all things.
 If we want to know whether someone else is speaking the truth, we must ask God in faith.
 If the thing we are praying about is true, the Lord will speak peace to our minds (see D&C 6:22–23).
 In this way we can know when someone else, even the prophet, has received revelation.
 Nephi asked the Lord to let him see, feel, and know that his father’s dream was true (see 1 Nephi 10:17–19).

 The Gift of Prophecy (D&C 46:22)

 Those who receive true revelations about the past, present, or future have the gift of prophecy.
 Prophets have this gift, but we too can have it to help us govern our own lives (see 1 Corinthians 14:39).
 We may receive revelations from God for ourselves and our own callings, but never for the Church or its leaders.
-It is contrary to the order of heaven for a person to receive revelation for someone higher in authority.
-If we truly have the gift of prophecy, we will not receive any revelation that does not agree with what the Lord has said in the scriptures (see Joseph Fielding Smith, Doctrines of Salvation, 3:203–4).
+It is contrary to the order of heaven for a person to receive revelation for someone over whom he or she does not preside.
+If we truly have the gift of prophecy, we will not receive any revelation that does not agree with what the Lord has said in the scriptures.

 The Gift of Healing (D&C 46:19–20)

 Some have the faith to heal, and others have the faith to be healed.
 We can all exercise the faith to be healed when we are ill (see D&C 42:48).
 Many who hold the priesthood have the gift of healing the sick.
 Others may be given a knowledge of how to cure illness.